Shanghai Disneyland closed over single Covid case | Malay Mail

 The park began barring new visitors from entering on Sunday, with everyone in the park required to take a Covid-19 test before leaving.

-Nearly 34,000 people had been tested by Monday morning, the city government said.
+Nearly 34,000 people had been tested by Monday morning, the city government said, with all tests negative.

-All tests came back negative, it said, but added that those affected must stay away from work or school for at least two days and undergo further testing.

 State media footage showed scores of health workers in hazmat suits inside Disneyland, as masked visitors waited underneath fireworks at the park’s landmark castle.